• Home /

 You must certify your residence for the next 3 years

-Home buyers who move out early must repay the unused portion of their 50% discount.
-Military members called to active duty are exempted.
+Home buyers must certify that they will occupy the home for at least three years.
+Those who move out early must repay the unused portion of the 50% discount.
+Active duty military personnel are exempt from this rule.

-The U.S. Department of Housing and Urban Development makes its Good Neighbor Next Door sales program available to home buyers in four professions: law enforcement, education, firefighting, and emergency medical services.
+The U.S. Department of Housing and Urban Development makes the Good Neighbor Next Door program available to professionals in four fields: law enforcement, education, firefighting, and emergency medical services.

 Police and Law Enforcement

-A home buyer qualifies for Good Neighbor Next Door as a law enforcement officer when meeting three conditions:
+A home buyer qualifies for the Good Neighbor Next Door program as a law enforcement officer when meeting three conditions:

 • The home buyer is a full-time employee of a law enforcement agency